KomodoPlatform/developer-docs/docs/intro/005-installations/010-basic-instructions.md

 `./komodo-cli API_COMMAND`

 To launch another Komodo-based blockchain, include the necessary parameters.
-The list of launch parameters for each Komodod-based blockchain that is already live [is found here](https://github.com/jl777/komodo/blob/master/src/assetchains.old).
+The list of launch parameters for each Komodod-based blockchain in our ecosystem [is found here](https://github.com/jl777/komodo/blob/master/src/assetchains.old).

 For example, to launch the DEX asset chain, execute: